a-king12/TidyTuesday-recreation/README.md

 # TidyTuesday-recreation

 ## About
-Tidy Tuesday is a weekly social data project in R where users explore a new dataset each week and share their findings on Twitter with #TidyTuesday.
-This recreation was done to recreate a TidyTuesday submission using R and RShiny package.
+Ta weekly social data project that focusses on understanding how to summarize and arrange data to make meaningful and/or beautiful charts with {ggplot2}, {tidyr}, {dplyr} and other tools that are part of the {tidyverse} ecosystem.

 This particular recreation was done to see a visual of the top 20 most energy effienece car brands.